whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 Even when people of unhealthy nations were captured in war, they commonly liked living in a respectful society so much that they wanted to stay.
 When the French and Haudenosaunee engaged in an exchange of war prisoners in 1699, Cadwallader Colden noted how the French didn't want to return home after experiencing life in a healthy nation: "...notwithstanding the French Commissioners took all the Pains possible to carry Home the French, that were Prisoners with the [Haudenosaunee], and they had full Liberty from the Indians, few of them could be persuaded to return."[xxx-beyond geography|possession]

 In other words, French prisoners of war had lived in a non-abusive society and liked it so much that few could be persuaded to go home.
-Colden noticed that this wasn't unique to the French, as "the English had as much Difficulty" and he wrote that this uneven prisoner exchange "has been found true on many other Occasions."
+Colden noticed that this wasn't unique to the French, as "the English had as much Difficulty" and he wrote that this uneven prisoner exchange "has been found true on many other Occasions."[xxx-beyond geography|possession]

 This was obviously humiliating for colonial leaders who pretended not to abusively exploit their citizens, but it got worse.
 In a big prisoner exchange on the Muskingum River in 1764, white people had won out against the local healthy nations in war, but European leaders found the prisoner exchange unsatisfying.
 People of healthy nations who had been trapped in European prisons ran back to their communities with great joy.
-But when "civilized" Europeans got a little taste of living in a society where integrity, sharing, and reciprocity were a way of life, many desperately wanted to stay.
+But when "civilized" Europeans got a little taste of living in a society where integrity, sharing, and reciprocity were a way of life, many desperately wanted to stay.[xxx-beyond geography|possession]

-In fact, many white captives had to be _dragged away with their hands and feet tied_ to keep them from running back to the healthy nation they'd been able to experience!
+In fact, many white captives had to be _dragged away with their hands and feet tied_ to keep them from running back to the healthy nation they'd been able to experience![xxx-beyond geography|possession]

 These healthy nations were a major threat to colonial leaders, because they showed that it was possible to live in a respectful way, without a few people ruling over the rest, without rich and poor, corruption, and all the injustices that unhealthy nations always experience.
 This explains why many European colonial leaders deliberately spread lies and hateful propaganda, such as calling people of healthy nations devil-worshippers and savages.
 Many colonial leaders in North America also punished anybody who tried to run away to live with nearby healthy nations.[xxx-lies my teacher told me|p107]